openshift/enhancements/enhancements/storage/csi-driver-install.md

 ### Phase-1 Goals

-* Provide a way for AWS CSI driver installation starting from Openshift-4.4.
+* Provide a way for AWS and GCE CSI driver installation .
 Users could either optionally install it or CSI driver could be installed along with in-tree driver and users could use both.
 * Install CSI provided storageclass along with in-tree StorageClass.
 * *Install RHV CSI driver during installation of OCP 4.4 on RHV.* The driver is not optional.
 RHV is just another cloud provider for OCP.